devtron-labs/devtron/docs/user-guide/security-features.md

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/enable-image-scan.jpg)

 By enabling this option, the system automatically scans the container image after the image build stage.
 It then generates a report that highlights all the vulnerabilities present within the image.
-To access the scan report of all builds with enabled vulnerability scans, simply navigate to the 'Security' tab on the dashboard.
-You can conveniently view the build history and all the vulnerabilities found in the build image there.
+To access the scan report of all builds with vulnerability scans enabled, simply navigate to the 'Security' tab on the dashboard.
+There you can conveniently view the build history and all the vulnerabilities detected in the build image.

 ![](https://devtron-public-asset.s3.us-east-2.amazonaws.com/images/security-features/scan-report-on-build-history.jpg)

 The scan report provides a comprehensive overview of any vulnerabilities present in the image.
 This allows you to identify and address potential security risks effectively.
 By leveraging this feature, you can ensure that your containerized applications are safeguarded against known vulnerabilities.

 Devtron's Security Feature consists of two primary components: